emojicode/emojicode.github.io/src/reference/controlflow.md

 The decorators 🎍🐌 (slow) and 🎍🏎 (fast) allow you to specify to the compiler which branches in an ↪️ will be slow or fast.
-This can enable better opitmizations in performance sensitive code.
+This can enable better optimizations in performance sensitive code.

 The example below shows an if statement whose only branch has been marked as
 slow: